 A portion of the volume of material generated from the separation treatment of the TBM will be considered for reuse.
-The coarse-grained material will be stockpiled as applicable (i.e. suitable material), offsite at an upland facility, for use as ballast in the construction of the tunnel entrances.
+The coarse-grained material may be stockpiled as applicable (i.e. suitable material) offsite at an onshore facility for use as ballast in the construction of the tunnel entrances.